 - If you employ homeworkers, you must keep a register showing each homeworker’s name, address and wage rate.
 This information can be deleted from the register three years after the homeworker ceases to be employed by you

 Privacy and employee record keeping

-As of April 2014, Ontario had not yet introduced private-sector privacy legislation.
+Ontario does not yet have private-sector privacy legislation.
 However, it is likely that the province will come to do so.
 In the meantime, organizations from Ontario are guided by the Personal Information Protection and Electronic Documents Act (PIPEDA).

 Company access to personnel files should be limited to authorized staff who require it to carry out their duties.
 In addition, because personnel files may include a variety of personal information, authorized staff should have access only to specific categories of personal information contained in the employee file.
 Inexpensive human resources information systems are available that can ensure this level of security.

 Guidelines to protect employee privacy while meeting ESA requirements

 - Only allow access to employee records to those who require the information to carry out their job

 - Do not disclose an employee’s information to anyone (other than government agencies and benefits providers) without first securing the employee’s permission